NativeScript/docs-v8/tutorial-angular.md

 ## Create a new NativeScript Angular application

-To create a new NativeScript Angular application, run the CLI command `ns create` with the name of the application followed by the `--ng`.
+To create a new NativeScript Angular application, run the CLI command `ns create` with the name of the application followed by `--ng`.

 ```bash
 ns create example-app --ng